 This is a series of activities and related worksheets for you to download and use with the storybook Is it because?
-It forms part of the Promoting diversity through children’s literature series, produced by the British Council Teaching Centre in Paris.
+Learners will make an anti-bullying poster and give a presentation of the story.
+It forms part of the Promoting diversity through children's literature series, produced by the British Council Teaching Centre in Paris.

 About the story

 Is it because? skilfully addresses the issue of bullying.
 It tells an objective story that succeeds in engaging sympathy for both the bully's victim and the bully himself.
 The story is structured around the question 'Is it because?' and is told in rhyme.
 'Is it because he's got silly names?
 Is it because he's no good at games?' a small boy asks his pet dog why a bully is picking on him.
 After many 'Is it because?' questions, the little boy comes to the conclusion that Peregrine Ffrogg is unhappy, has no friends and is jealous of him.
 'Is it because he'd rather be me!'
 The questions he asks make him think and lead him to a greater understanding of himself and of the bully.
 Is it because the bully is a victim, too?